ckeditor/ckeditor5/packages/ckeditor5-horizontal-line/docs/features/horizontal-line.md

 	This demo only presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
 </info-box>

-## Related features

-There are more CKEditor 5 features that can help you organize your document content better:
-* {@link features/headings Headings} &ndash; Organize your content into thematic sections.
-* {@link features/page-break Page break} &ndash; Divide your document into pages.
-* {@link features/title Document title} &ndash; Clearly separate the title from the body.
-* {@link features/lists Lists} &ndash;  Create ordered (numbered) and unordered (bulleted) lists.
-* {@link features/autoformat Autoformatting} &ndash; Format the content on the go with Markdown code.

 ## Installation

 <info-box info>